TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Import-related module attributes
 --------------------------------

-The import machinery fills in these attributes on each module object during loading, based on the module's spec, before the loader executes the module.
+The agiza machinery fills in these attributes on each module object during loading, based on the module's spec, before the loader executes the module.